 - Safe output: output clearance is provided in different ways depending on the level of detail available.

 When considering requests for access to microdata the Australian Statistician seeks expert advice from the organisation’s Disclosure Review Committee on whether the data is not likely to result in identification of an individual.
 The Disclosure Review Committee consists of senior executives who consider technical assessments of risk of identification associated with any file considered for release.

-The Australian Statistician decides for each microdata file whether or not to approve release.
+The Australian Statistician or their delegate decides for each microdata file whether or not to approve release.
 Further approvals are required for the release of microdata to each organisation that wishes to use the data.
 The law requires formal undertakings from each organisation which means they are subject to legal penalties if they breach conditions of use.